bot4s/telegram/README.md

 ## Webhooks vs Polling (getUpdates)
 Both polling and web hooks are supported.
 Polling is by far the easiest method, and can be used locally without any additional requirements.

-Using web hooks requires a server (it wont work on your laptop) and a valid SSL certificate (which costs money).
-Self signed certificates wont work.
+Using web hooks requires a server (it won't work on your laptop) and a valid SSL certificate (which costs money).
+Self signed certificates won't work.

-The certificate requirement can be easily overcome by using the CloudFlare Universal SSL feature, which is awesome (and free).
+The certificate requirement can be easily overcome by using the [CloudFlare Universal SSL](https://blog.cloudflare.com/introducing-universal-ssl/) feature, which is awesome (and free).
+Another possible solution is hosting your bot on Google App Engine; the free quotas should be more than enough.

+## Bonus (or how to turn a spare phone into a Telegram Bot)
+Beside the usual ways, I've managed to run FlunkeyBot successfully on a Raspberry Pi 2, and most notably on an old Android (4.1.2) phone with a broken screen.

 ## About blocking
 All API calls are blocking, but the code can be easily modified to be fully asynchronous (see AsycnBot below).